Chiktora/BUZZWatch/Source/BUZZWatch/README.md

 python raspberry_pi_code/tests/test_hx711.py
 ```

+## ThingSpeak Integration
+The system automatically sends data to ThingSpeak with the following specifications:
+- Temperature data in °C with 1 decimal place
+- Humidity data in % RH with 1 decimal place
+- Weight data in kg with 2 decimal places
+- Data is uploaded every minute

+You can create custom charts and widgets on your ThingSpeak channel to visualize:
+- Weight trends over time (daily, weekly, monthly)
+- Temperature and humidity correlations
+- Weather impact on hive weight

 ## Troubleshooting
 - Check the errors directory for detailed error logs
 - Ensure all sensors are properly connected
 - Verify your ThingSpeak API key is correct
 - Make sure you have internet connectivity
+- For weight issues, try recalibrating using the high-precision mode

 ## Contributing
 1. Fork the repository